-Are you preparing to hire a financial advisor, planner, coach or counselor?
 Before you hire a financial professional, it’s important to consider their qualifications to ensure they have the right education and experience for your individual circumstances.

 Unlike the medical and legal professions that require years of study and advanced degrees among other rigorous requirements before someone can claim to be a doctor or lawyer, financial professionals have varying degrees of formal education and experience which means it’s even more important to do your homework when researching who you’ll hire.

 You’ll find that many financial advisors, coaches and counselors have chosen to earn financial certifications to demonstrate their knowledge and dedication to helping their clients achieve their financial goals.

 A financial certification is a professional designation administered and awarded by a credentialing organization to individuals who meet certain prerequisites, complete required coursework, pass examinations and agree to uphold ethical standards.

 A financial certification is not the same as a license or registration requirement like those for financial advisors overseen by the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission (SEC).

 Financial professionals will generally display the certifications they’ve earned in abbreviated form following their name on business cards and in online directories like LinkedIn and Wealthtender.
 While a few letters after their name may look impressive, it’s important to understand what each certification they hold represents, how it applies to their work and which designations will be most useful when they’re working with you.